-Graduation Requirements.
 In addition to fulfilling college and major requirements, students seeking a bachelor's degree must meet all university graduation requirements.
-See pages 66-70.
+See pages 79-83.

+General Studies Requirement

-General Studies Requirement.
-All students enrolled in a baccalaureate degree program must satisfy a university requirement of a minimum of 35 semester hours of approved course work in General Studies, as described on pages 71-74.
-General Studies courses are listed on pages 74-94, in the course descriptions, in the Schedule of Classes, and in the Summer Sessions Bulletin.
+All students enrolled in a baccalaureate degree program must satisfy a university requirement of a minimum of 35 semester hours of approved course work in General Studies, as described on pages 84-87.
+Note that all three General Studies awareness areas are required.
+Consult your advisor for an approved list of courses.
+General Studies courses are listed on pages 87-108 in the General Catalog following the section on General Studies, in the course descriptions, in the Schedule of Classes, and in the Summer Sessions Bulletin.